What did you decide?

 I said yes it is with a big grin.
 "But she's so little, aren't you worried?" came the reply...

 She doesn't know my daughter...
 I think my daughter is revelling in the new found freedom and sense of responsibility she has for her own destiny in the AI 'yak.
 No one telling her you can't go here or there, stay in close to shore etc. etc. With an onshore breeze and a good lifejacket on a kid who has can swim a mile in the pool I'm not too worried.
 She'll blow in to shore with, on or near the boat.

-Hobie Adventure Island's - Papaya
+A Hobie Sport and 2 Hobie Adventure Island's - Papaya

 - I couldn't make up my mind so like I usually end up doing with lures I bought both and hid the credit card statement